 "Governor Cuomo has made New York State a national leader in water quality protection, providing record investments in this year's budget to safeguarding clean water for our communities and natural resources," said State Department of Environmental Conservation Commissioner Basil Seggos.
 "These funds will assist farmers in their important daily work to proactively use best management practices that ensure the protection of our state waterways."

 Chairman of the New York State Soil and Water Conservation Committee Dale Stein said, "The funding for these projects is helping our farmers further their environmental stewardship by implementing innovative best management practices to protect our waterways and reduce the erosion of our soils.
 Thanks to the historic level of funding provided in the Environmental Protection Fund for the second year in a row, New York is leading the way in the conservation of our most precious resources."

-"Southern Tier Soaring" is the region's comprehensive blueprint to generate robust economic growth and community development.
-The state has already invested more than $3.1 billion in the region since 2012 to lay the groundwork for the plan - attracting a talented workforce, growing business and driving innovation.
-Today, unemployment is down to the lowest levels since before the Great Recession; personal and corporate income taxes are down; and businesses are choosing places like Binghamton, Johnson City and Corning as a destination in which to grow and invest.
+Today's announcement complements "Central NY Rising," the region's comprehensive plan to generate robust economic growth and community development.
+The State has already invested nearly $3 billion in the region since 2012 to lay the groundwork for the plan - capitalizing on global market opportunities, strengthening entrepreneurship and creating an inclusive economy.
+Today, unemployment is down to the lowest levels since before the Great Recession; personal and corporate income taxes are down; and businesses are choosing places like Syracuse, Oswego and Auburn as a destination to grow and invest in.

-Now, the region is accelerating Southern Tier Soaring with a $500 million state investment through the Upstate Revitalization Initiative, announced by Governor Cuomo in December 2015.
-The state's $500 million investment will incentivize private business to invest well over $2.5 billion - and the region's plan, as submitted, projects up to 10,200 new jobs.
+Now, the region is accelerating Central NY Rising with a $500 million State investment through the Upstate Revitalization Initiative, announced by Governor Cuomo in December 2015.
+The State's $500 million investment will incentivize private business to invest well over $2.5 billion - and the region's plan, as submitted, projects up to 5,900 new jobs.
 More information is available here.